 When an audience is actively connected, that audience is activated and consumes a real-time audience credit.
 Unlike the real-time audience experience, there is no explicit audience status of Draft or Active.
 The status is now derived from the connection status.

-To view the number of audiences available to you, in mParticle go to Audiences > Journeys > Settings:
+To view the number of audiences available to you, in mParticle go to Audiences > Journeys to display the list of journeys.
+The number of activated and available audiences is displayed under the New Journey button:

 Was this page helpful?